xqwen/dap/README.md

-# DAP - Deterministic Approximation of Posteriors
+#  Integrative Genetic Association Analysis using Deterministic Approximation of Posteriors (DAP)

-This repository contains the software implementation for the algorithm of Deterministic Approximation of Posteriors (DAP), which is specifically designed for mapping multiple QTLs while incorporating genomic annotations.
-In addition, we also provide source code, scripts and necessary data for various numerical experiments to evaluate the performance of the DAP algorithm.
+This repository contains the software implementations for a suite of statistical methods to perform genetic association analysis integrating genomic annotations.
+These methods are designed to perform rigorous enrichment analysis, QTL discovery and multi-SNP fine-mapping analysis in a highly efficient way.
+The statistical model and the key algorithm, Deterministic Approximation of Posteriors (DAP), are described in this manuscript.

+The repository includes source code, scripts and necessary data to replicate the results described in the manuscript.
+A detailed tutorial to guide the users through specific analysis tasks is also included.

+For questions and comments regarding to the software package, please contact Xiaoquan Wen (xwen at umich dot edu).

 ## Repository directories

-* ``src``: the source code of the core DAP algorithm implemented in C++, can be compiled to a standalone program
+* ``src``: the C/C++ source code for adaptive DAP algorithm (for multi-SNP fine-mapping analysis)

-* ``EM_dap1``: a C++ implementation of DAP-1 embedded EM algorithm
+* ``tutorial``: provide detailed descriptions on usage of the software package (including data formating, results interpretation etc.)

 * ``experiments``: this directory contains necessary scripts/code and data for evaluating the DAP, e.g., performance comparison with the MCMC, exact Bayesian calculation etc.

+In addition, the source code implementing enrichment analysis and QTL discovery can be found in a separate repo [torus] (https://github.com/xqwen/torus)

 ## Contributors

-* Xiaoqusn Wen (xwen@umich.edu)
+* Xiaoquan Wen (University of Michigan)
-* Roger Pique-Regi (rpique@wayne.edu)
+* Roger Pique-Regi (Wayne State University)
-* Yeji Lee (yejilee@umich.edu)
+* Yeji Lee (University of Michigan)